Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ## Base Cracking/Draining
 1. Crewing Base Cracking ships
+   - Enterprise (or 2nd Largest Ship): Rom (C), Kirk, & HG Worf
+   - Biggest Other ship: Khan(C), Otto, & Joachim
+   - Below Decks crewing:
-1. Crewing Amalgam
+1. Crewing Amalgam for Size and Grabbing Protected Loot use: 2of11(C), 4of11, & B'Etor
-1. Crewing Survey Ships
+1. Crewing Survey Ships for Size

 ## Active Base Defense
 1. If not Active, SHIELD!
-1. Order of ships attacked is based off Battle Triangle & Size
+1. Order of ships attacked based off Battle Triangle & Size:
    - Attackers always leverage the Battle Triangle, starting with biggest ship
    - Then attack similar ships, starting with biggest ship
    - Then attack ships that have a battle triangle advantage, starting with biggest ship
    - Finally attack survey ships
-1. Baby Jelly Crewing
+1. Baby Jelly Crewing:
    - Yes, a Baby Jelly, NOT an ISS Jelly!
    - Mitigation Stripping Crew
-  -
-1. Big Survey Ship Crewing
+1. Big Survey Ship Crewing:
-  - Burning Crew
+   - Your best Burning Crew
-  -
 1. Sally Crewing
 1. Remaining War Ship Crewing
 1. Do NOT ignore hits to your base.
 This defense REQUIREs that you respond to them.
 If you don't want to respond, then Shield!